-Death sentence overturned for Texas man accused of 5 deaths
+Death sentence overturned for Texas man accused of killing 5

 HOUSTON (AP) - Texas’ highest criminal court on Wednesday overturned the death sentence of a man who was convicted of capital murder after having been accused of shooting five people, including his mother and aunt.

-The Texas Court of Criminal Appeals did not reverse Charles Brownlow’s conviction in the murder of Luis Gerardo Leal-Carrillo, a convenience store clerk.
+The Texas Court of Criminal Appeals did not reverse Charles Brownlow’s conviction in the 2013 slaying of Luis Gerardo Leal-Carrillo, a convenience store clerk.
 But in its opinion, the court says the trial jury in North Texas’ Kaufman County wasn’t properly told how to determine whether Brownlow had an intellectual disability.

 Brownlow was arrested in October 2013 after a series of killings in Terrell, about 25 miles (40 kilometers) east of Dallas.
 He was accused of having killed his mother, Mary Brownlow, and setting her body on fire in her home, then shooting other people in the area, including his aunt.
 He was ultimately tried and convicted for the death of Leal-Carrillo.